Manchester derby: Cup

 The second FA Cup derby was a far more prestigious occasion – a semi-final at Sheffield United's Bramall Lane in 1926.
 City won 3–0, but were beaten in the final by Bolton Wanderers.
-29 years later City overcame United 2–0 in the Fourth Round, and again reached the final only to be runners-up.
+29 years later City overcame United 2–0 in the fourth round, and again reached the final only to be runners-up.

 The first League Cup derby was in the 1969–70 season.
 City won a two-legged semi-final 4–3 on aggregate, and this win went on to win the competition.
-One month later the teams met once more, in the FA Cup Fourth Round.
+One month later the teams met once more, in the FA Cup fourth round.
 United avenged their earlier defeat with a 3–0 win.
 The clubs met in the League Cup twice more in the 1970s, both in the fourth round.
 In 1974–75 United won 1–0 at Old Trafford.
 This match is the only competitive derby to have occurred while the clubs were in different divisions.
 Manchester United were in the Second Division, having been relegated the previous season.
 The following season the teams met in the competition again, with United a First Division team once more.
 City won 4–0 at Maine Road, and went on to win the competition.
 However, the match also saw Colin Bell suffer a knee injury that eventually led to his retirement.

 In the 34 years following City's triumph in 1975, only three cup fixtures occurred perhaps symbolising City's worst decline of their 130-year history.
 All three cup fixtures were in the FA Cup, all at Old Trafford and all won by United.
-The only cup derby of the 1980s was a 1–0 United win in the 1987 FA Cup Third Round.
+The only cup derby of the 1980s was a 1–0 United win in the 1987 FA Cup third round.
 The next cup meeting was at Old Trafford in 1996, was decided by a hotly disputed penalty for United, described by The Independent as "like prosecuting someone for littering during a riot".
 Eight years later the next cup meeting was at Old Trafford in the FA Cup with United emerging victorious in an eventful 4–2 victory which saw Gary Neville sent-off for head-butting Steve McManaman.

+More recently, the clubs met in the 2023 FA Cup final, notable not only for being the first-ever major cup final pitting City against United, but also for featuring the fastest goal ever scored in an FA Cup final, as İlkay Gündoğan's volley gave City a 1–0 lead only 12 seconds into the match.
+City went on to win 2–1 en route to finish their season with the treble, emulating United's success 24 years earlier.
+They met in the following season's cup final, the second ever FA Cup final to have two same sides in consecutive seasons.
+This time, United prevailed by the same scoreline; Alejandro Garnacho and Kobbie Mainoo put United 2–0 at half time, before Jérémy Doku pulled one back.